A Maximum Entropy Copula Model for Mixed Data: Representation, Estimation, and Applications: Applications to Statistical Modeling

 .25em \begin{rem}[Historical Significance] The following remarks are pertinent: (i) Log-ratio map traditionally taught and practiced using matrix-algebra \citep{greenacre2018compositional}.
 This is in sharp contrast with our approach, which has provided a \textit{statistical synthesis} of log-ratio biplot from a new copula-theoretic viewpoint.
 To the best of author's knowledge, this is the first work that established such a connection. (ii) Logratio biplot has some important differences with the correspondence analysis pioneered by the French statistician Jean-Paul Benz{\'e}cri; for more details, see \cite{goodman1991} and \cite{Benzecri91}.
 However, in practice, these two methods often lead to very similar conclusions (e.g., contrast Fig. \ref{fig:draftUSA}(b) and Fig. \ref{fig:CA}). .2em \end{rem}

 \begin{example} \textit{1970 Vietnam War-era US Draft Lottery} \citep{fienberg1971rand}.
 All eligible American men aged 19 to 26 were drafted through a lottery system in 1970 to fill the needs of the country’s armed forces.
+In 1970, the US conducted a draft lottery to determine the order (risk) of induction.
 The results of the draft are given to us in the form of a $12\times 3$ contingency table (see Table \ref{tab:draft} in the appendix): rows are months of the year from January to December, and columns denote three categories of risk of being drafted---high, medium, and low.
+The question is of interest whether the lottery was fairly conducted; in other words, is there any association between the two categories of $12\times 3$ table?
 The discrete `staircase-shaped' LP-copula estimate is shown in the Fig. \ref{fig:draftUSA} (a), whose explicit form is given below:

 We now overlay the scatter plots $(0.26\phi_{1k}, 0.18\phi_{2k})$ for $k=1,\ldots,12$ and $(0.26\psi_{1l}, 0.18\psi_{2l})$ for $l=1,2,3$ to construct the logratio biplot, as displayed in Fig. \ref{fig:draftUSA}.
 This easy-to-interpret two-dimensional graph captures the essential dependence pattern between the row (month: in blue dots) and the column (risk category: in red triangles) variables. \end{example}